SimpleDataLabsInc/prophecy-docs/docs/concepts/fabrics/create_a_fabric.md

   - Total number of Executors

 - **Prophecy Library** -
   These are some Scala and Python libraries written by Prophecy to provide additional functionalities on top of Spark.
-These need to be installed in you Spark execution environment when you spawn a new Session.
-These are publicly available on Maven central and Pypi respectively.
+These would get automatically installed in your Spark execution environment when you attach to a cluster/create new cluster.
+These libraries are also publicly available on Maven central and Pypi respectively.

 - **Spark Config** -
-  These are additional [Spark Properties](https://spark.apache.org/docs/latest/configuration.html#available-properties) you can set which are applied at startup of session.
+  These are additional [Spark Properties](https://spark.apache.org/docs/latest/configuration.html#available-properties) which you can set which would be applied at Spark session initialisation.
   For example if your Spark installation is configured to have dynamic allocation enabled, you can disable it for sessions created through Prophecy.